A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Background

 The \MA equation~\eqref{eq:MA} does not immediately satisfy this definition of an elliptic equation; in fact, it holds only on the restricted class of convex functions.
 Going hand-in-hand with this difficulty is the fact that the solution of the \MA equation is not expected to be unique; the additional constraint that $u$ is convex is needed in order to select a unique solution.
 A common remedy to these challenges is to define a globally elliptic extension of the \MA equation that automatically enforces solution convexity~\cite{Hamfeldt_Gauss}.
 This can be accomplished by considering the convexified \MA operator \bq F(x,u(x),\nabla u(x), D^2u(x)) = -{\det}^+(D^2u(x)) + f(x), \quad x \in \Omega. \eq Here the modified determinant ${\det}^+$ should agree with the usual determinant when operating on the Hessian of a convex function and should return a negative value otherwise.
 The particular choice utilized in this article is \bq ^+(M) = \eq where $\lambda_1(M) \leq \ldots \leq \lambda_n(M)$ are the eigenvalues of the symmetric matrix $M$.

-In general, degenerate elliptic equations need not have classical solutions, and some notion of weak solution is required.
-The viscosity solution has proved to be particularly useful for this class of equations~\cite{CIL}, and forms the foundation for most of the recently developed numerical convergence proofs for the \MA equation.
-The idea of the viscosity solution is to use a maximum principle argument to pass derivatives onto smooth test functions that lie above or below the semi-continuous envelopes of the candidate weak solution.
+In general, degenerate elliptic equations need not have classical solutions, and some notion of weak solution is required. {The Aleksandrov solution provides a geometric interpretation in terms of the subgradient measure, which allows for very general right-hand sides, including measures that do not have an associated density~\cite{Gutierrez}.
+Though slightly less general, the viscosity solution has proved to be particularly useful for this class of equations~\cite{CIL}, and forms the foundation for most of the recently developed numerical convergence proofs for the \MA equation.} The idea of the viscosity solution is to use a maximum principle argument to pass derivatives onto smooth test functions that lie above or below the semi-continuous envelopes of the candidate weak solution.

 \begin{definition}[Semi-continuous envelopes] Let $u:\Omega \ra \R$ be a bounded function.
 Then for $x\in\Omb$, the \emph{upper and lower semi-continuous envelopes} are defined, respectively, as

 \end{definition}